nxadm/rakudo-pkg/README.md

 install_zef_as_user.sh
 ```

-If you just want to create native packages (using my images), just go to the
-bin directory and execute the run_*.sh commands.
-No need to generate images.
+If you just want to create native packages, just go to the bin directory and execute the run_*.sh commands.
+In this case there is no need to locally build the Docker images.
 See below (Supplied scripts).

-## Creating packages from nxadm docker images in de Docker Hub
+## Creating packages from nxadm images (Docker Hub)
 The docker run command need 4 environment values (-e) in order to create a package:
 - the moarvm version (e.g. 2016.08)
 - the nqp version (e.g. 2016.08.1)